fady-raafat-co21/drone-service-api/README.md

 * availableDronesForLoading(/api/v1/drones/availabilities) : return all drone with IDLE AND LOADING only (my assumption)
 * batteryLevelOfDrone(/api/v1/drones/batteries/{serialNo}) : return battery percentage of drone if found
 * you can check file event log in the root of the project name= battery_log.txt
+* for testing i create two class for validation DTO and one class for logic code like weight and battery low etc

 ## required